Alpena Sportswoman Gets Giant Bison in B. C., Canada

 Susan, an Alpena native and Michigan State graduate, will sure know what to do with the bounty of meat.
 She has helped her mom, Marie Kaisersheski-Peterson, at their famous upper Michigan eatery north of Alpena for most of the 55 years of operation.
 Currently, the popular restaurant is operated by Sue and her brother Bill.
 The 19th Hole is noted for home-made soups and a profusion of big-fish tales from Lake Huron.

 “We saw about 20-25 bison at night and started tracking them at first light.
-With intermittent snow and about 30 degrees F, we got on their tale,” added Susan.
+With intermittent snow and about 30 degrees F, we got on their tail,” added Susan.
 “I picked out the big one right before they got spooked.
-I had to remember to breathe because the elevation and the visuals make an excitement,” she further said.
+I had to remember to breathe because the elevation and the visuals make for excitement,” she further said.

 Gary chimed in, “We had to quarter and debone the meat, sack it and backpack it out to the grass strip we flew into.
 It is quite an effort but very worthwhile.
 We share it with camp; everything gets used in sustenance hunting.”
 Resources are limited at the remote mountain cabin that they called camp, so planning is paramount to a successful hunt.
 “We really got the feel for indigenous style hunt.
 We got to experience the hunt how it may have gone from the previous century,” added Gary.